Center for Data Science and Public Policy, Workforce Data Initiative

-We have modified the goodtables-web project to add support for uploading to an S3 repository.
+We have modified the goodtables-web project (opens new window) to add support for uploading to an S3 repository.
 We’ve further extended it to allow for uploading metadata about the uploaded file after it is validated.
 This metadata is uploaded as a separate file.
 In the future, we may use the data package standard to describe these two files as a single data package.

-I think that this general structure — a validated table upload tool — is very useful and could be used for a wide variety of applications.
+I think that this general structure — a validated table upload software — is very useful and could be used for a wide variety of applications.
 It may make sense to allow for even more easy customizations to the site.

 The extension to goodtables-web is open source and available here (opens new window) with a demo also running at http://send.dataatwork.org (opens new window)